Alcohol Control Bylaw consultation

 29 September 2022

 Deliberations and adoption by Council.
-Council meeting date yet to be determined.
+No requests for oral submissions to be heard by Council.

 You can download the following key documents for Council's Proposal.